Within the Villainess: Characters

 A soul from Earth who reincarnates into Pina's body.
 Rina is characterized by a selfish personality.
 Upon entering the academy, Rina discovers the original story has changed because everyone treats Remilia kindly due to Emi's influence.
-Realizing that Remilia is also a reincarnator, Rina tries everything to win the affection of the main male characters but fails.
-Determined to return the story to its original path, she devises a plan to fake being bullied by Remilia and spread rumors, thereby framing her.
-To achieve this, she uses charm items to win people's favor.
-In the end, Rina's plan succeeds, resulting in Remilia being exiled to an abandoned village.
+Determined to return the story to its original path, she devises a plan to frame Remilia.
+Rina's plan succeeds, resulting in Remilia being exiled to an abandoned village.